Hunter87ff/dry-runner/README.md

 2. Open a supported file in your VS Code.
 2. To run just click F5(you can change through settings)
 3. You've Done

+> [!NOTE]
+> In case of java, the root class name (which contains the main method as an entry point) must be same as the java file name!!
+> Otherwise it won't work!!

 ## Supported Langs and Files
 - Java